 Scotchgard is not exactly a cleaning product.
 You use this product after cleaning your interior upholstery to protect it from future spills and stains.
 The idea is to spray a liberal amount of the product in your fabric seats or interior carpeting to protect them from accidental spills.
 This product will form a protective barrier on the treated surface so you can simply wipe away the liquid spill with a cloth or paper towel without leaving a stain on the surface.

 The effects don’t last forever.
 You will need to reapply the Scotchgard every 3 or 6 months.
-This product comes in two 10 oz. cans and is priced at around [see price].
+This product comes in two 10 oz. cans and is priced at around [amazon link="B008JA4PZY" title="see price"].
 A single can is enough to treat an average-sized couch or approximately five jackets.

 This product is ideal to use on your couch, sofa, carpets, pillows, backpacks, shirts, and even on canvas shoes!
 Inside the car, it’s will work great on fabric seats and carpeting.